 First up: Oil-based polyurethane.
 Using Water-Based Polyurethane?
 Skip Ahead to Applying Water-Based Polyurethane Perfectly.

 Prep Before Polyurethane Application – What You’ll Need

 You shouldn’t need sandpaper any rougher than 120 grit once you’ve reached this point.
-Anything lower would remove stain or paint and definitely sand right through any coats of polyurethane.
+Anything lower would remove the wood stain or paint and sand right through any coats of polyurethane.

 You may need to use a sanding block to scuff up the surface before application.

-A tack cloth will remove any sanding dust leftover after scuff sanding.
-You want to remove any dust completely before applying poly.
-I also use an air compressor to blow any dust out of cracks or crevices.
-Dust can completely ruin a piece if it’s left on the surface, or if floating dust lands on the poly while it’s wet.
-So be sure to remove any trace of it beforehand!
+A tack cloth will remove any sanding dust left over after scuff sanding.
+You want to remove any dust completely before applying your poly.
+I like to use an air compressor to blow any dust out of the cracks or crevices.
+Dust can completely ruin a piece if it’s left on the surface, or lands on the poly while it’s wet, so be sure to remove any trace of it beforehand!

-Finally, to be sure you’ve cleaned your piece completely, I recommend wiping the entire piece down with a cloth wet with mineral spirits.
+Finally, to be sure you’ve cleaned your piece completely.
+I recommend wiping the entire piece down with a cloth dampened in mineral spirits.

 Oil-Based Polyurethane Application – What You’ll Need

 How To Apply Polyurethane Step by Step – Applying Oil-Based Polyurethane Perfectly

 First off, wipe your entire wood surface down with mineral spirits.